- Solar advice hub

 If you have a loft conversion, it’ll ideally have an eaves hatch that’ll give installers a view of the structure, rafters, and felt.
 If you don’t have an eaves hatch, a blueprint or diagram of your roof – or, in rare cases, a series of photos – may also be sufficient.

-However, if you have a profiled or vaulted loft ceiling which completely covers the rafters, this can make installation tricky.
-Engineers won’t be able to conduct post-installation checks, which means there could be expensive, long-term damage.
+If you have a vaulted loft ceiling that completely covers your rafters, this can make installation tricky.

-Does your loft have enough room?
+7. Does your loft have enough room?

 If you and your installer agree on an internal cable run, they’ll feed your solar panels’ DC cable through a fold in the roof’s felt membrane, and into your loft.